kappter/filecompare/README.markdown

 - **Client-Side Operation**: All processing occurs in the browser, ensuring no student data is sent to a server, prioritizing privacy but limiting metadata depth.

 ## Limitations
+- **Creation Date Proxy**: The application uses `lastModified` date as a proxy for creation date, as true creation dates are not accessible client-side.
+This date reflects the last modification time, may lack millisecond precision, and can be altered by users.
-- **Metadata Scope**: The application analyzes basic metadata (name, size, type, hash) and EXIF data for images.
+- **Metadata Scope**: Analyzes basic metadata (name, size, type, last modified, hash) and EXIF data for images.
 Other file types (e.g., PDFs, DOCX) lack deep metadata parsing due to client-side constraints.
-- **No Creation Date**: Client-side JavaScript cannot access true creation dates, so the application relies on other indicators like content hash and EXIF data.
 - **Content Modifications**: Hashing detects identical files but not modified duplicates (e.g., a re-saved PDF with minor changes).
 - **File Type Support**: EXIF extraction is image-specific.
 Other formats rely on basic metadata.
 - **Scoring Subjectivity**: The weighted scoring system is heuristic-based and may require tuning for specific use cases.